novinary/Sprint-Challenge-Redux-Smurfs/smurfs/PSEUDOCODE.md

 Step 1
 Answer self-study questions - Done

+Step 1
+- create a rootReducer and utilise Redux-Thunk in index.js - Done
+- in the createstore function pass thunk and logger in the applyMiddleware parameter to use them
+- the logger middleware helps to code better by providing instant logging

 Step 2
 Work on basic smurf components
 - create a new file called Smurfs.js under components folder - Done
 - create a new file called SmurfForm.js under components folder - Done

-Step 3
-- create a rootReducer and utilise Redux-Thunk in index.js - Done

 Step 4
 ** Reducers and cases **